-"2-D Seismic" means an advanced technology method by which a cross-section of the earth's subsurface is created through the interpretation of reflecting seismic data collected along a single source profile.
+"2-D Seismic" means an advanced technology method by which a cross-section of the earth's subsurface is created through the interpretation "Acreage" or "Leasehold Acreage" means lands that are covered by an existing oil and gas lease.

+of reflecting seismic data collected along a single source profile.